-All children go through problems in life, either big or small, but adopted teen might have more pronounced issues to deal with.
+All children go through problems in life, either big or small, but adoption issues in teens might have more pronounced issues to deal with.
 Typical teen issues like belonging, fitting in, rejection, connection, and acceptance of peers are more difficult for adopted children, partly due to feelings of abandonment.
-Sometimes these problems can be severe.
-The adopted teen could be detached or out of control, and even be dangerous to themselves or others.
+Sometimes, these problems can be severe.
+The adopted teen could be detached or out of control and even be dangerous to themselves or others.

 Adoption Issues in Teenage Boys

 Some adopted children are from high-risk pregnancies.
 In most cases, the baby is prenatally exposed to alcohol, tobacco, and other life-threatening drugs.
 Knowing these issues might help prepare you for the problems that might occur.
 Adoptive kids from high-risk pregnancies are often exposed to developmental delays, impulsive choices, poor choices, attention deficit, hyperactivity, learning disabilities, and emotional disorders.
 Some more intense issues may occur, like Reactive Attachment Disorder, other attachment issues, learning disabilities, Fetal Alcohol Syndrome, logic sequence problems, Oppositional Defiant Disorder, or Attention Deficit/Hyperactive Disorder.

 Anger problems might be another issue with an adopted child.
 As a result, adopted kids might have to attend a therapeutic boarding school.
 An adopted child might not be able to express love or appreciation as an average teen does.